ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

 ## Simple application deployment in Kubernetes

-Ballerina simplifies Kubernetes artifact generation by deriving configurations directly from your code, which allows developers to focus on business logic while automating containerization and Kubernetes deployment.
-Below is a guide to deploying Ballerina applications in Kubernetes using Ballerina’s Code to Cloud capabilities.
+Ballerina simplifies Kubernetes artifact generation by deriving configurations directly from your code, enabling developers to focus on business logic.
+Below is a guide for deploying Ballerina applications on Kubernetes using Ballerina’s Code-to-Cloud capabilities.

 ### Ballerina application code

 Here is an example of a Ballerina service that serves a simple "Hello from Kubernetes!" message on an HTTP request:
 ```ballerina
 import ballerina/http;